samikshakute/Linux-and-Terminal/README.md

 We can set our custom aliases permanently by editing the .bashrc file.

 #### Bash Files
-Whenever we open the terminal, some commands are automatically executed to automate tasks and it is depended on bash.
+Whenever we open the terminal, some commands are automatically executed to automate tasks and it is dependent on bash.
 Some of the bash files are .bashrc, .profile, .bash_history, etc. These files are located in the home directory.
 They are hidden and we can list them using the `ls -a` command. if we want to see what lies in these files we can use the `cat` command. </br>
 For example: `cat .bashrc` will display the contents of the .bashrc file.

 #### Bash commands
-   `whoami`
-   `whereis`

   - List Operations
     - `ls`
     - `ls -l` --> shows users, permissions, group owners, etc.